Lindsey Vonn's Success and Achievements in Timeline

 2016: 20th World Cup Crystal Globe Title

-November 14, 2024: Announcement of Return to Competitive Skiing
+November 2024: Return to Competitive Skiing

-March 23, 2025: World Cup Podium
+March 23, 2025: Vonn attains first World Cup podium in seven years

 On March 23, 2025, Lindsey Vonn attained her first World Cup podium in seven years when she came second in the super-G at the season finals in Sun Valley, Idaho.

-On December 12, 2025, Lindsey Vonn became the oldest downhill skiing World Cup winner in St. Moritz, at the age of 41, claiming her 83rd World Cup win and first since 2018.
+On December 12, 2025, Lindsey Vonn became the oldest downhill skiing World Cup winner, in St. Moritz, at the age of 41, claiming her 83rd World Cup win and first since 2018.

-On February 3, 2026, Lindsey Vonn confirmed she had ruptured her anterior cruciate ligament (ACL) but announced her intention to compete at the Olympics despite the injury sustained just a week before.
+On February 3, 2026, Lindsey Vonn confirmed that she had ruptured her anterior cruciate ligament (ACL) but announced her intention to compete at the Olympics despite the injury sustained just a week before.